What is Skin?

 To get the skin you always dreamed of you have to get acquainted with the skin you’re in.

-This article will help you understand the skin’s structure and functions so you can fully understand the nature of your skin and create a routine that is effective.
+This article will help you understand the skin’s structure and functions so you can fully understand your skin and create an effective routine.

 For your convenience, you can find all external references used to write this post here